vadim-miller2/book-test1/ch_core.md

 | 555          | NCBI Network Dispatcher refused a request from and outside user which is in its "abusers list"                           |
 | 1000 + errno | Unclassifiable server error when only errno is known (NOTE: the value of errno can be different on different platforms!) |

-### <span class="title">Error codes and their Descriptions</span>
+### Error codes and their Descriptions

-Error codes and subcodes are posted to an output stream only if applicable [post flags](ch_core.html#ch_core.diag_post_flags) were set.
+Error codes and subcodes are posted to an output stream only if applicable [post flags](#post-flags) were set.
 In addition to error codes, the logging framework can also post text explanations.
 The [CDiagErrCodeInfo](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDiagErrCodeInfo.html) class is used to find the error message that corresponds to a given error code/subcode.
 Such descriptions could be specified directly in the program code or placed in a separate message file.
 It is even possible to use several such files simultaneously. <span class="nctnt ncbi-class">CDiagErrCodeInfo</span> can also read error descriptions from any input stream(s), not necessarily files.

-#### <span class="title">Preparing an Error Message File</span>
+#### Preparing an Error Message File

 The error message file contains plain ASCII text data.
 We would suggest using the <span class="nctnt ncbi-path">.msg</span> extension, but this is not mandatory.
 For example, the message file for an application named <span class="nctnt ncbi-app">SomeApp</span> might be called <span class="nctnt ncbi-path">SomeApp.msg</span>.